MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 ### Step 1: Where we left off
 When we left off, you had created an `endpoint` to make the button work to send a message to your `cloudbit`.
 We had to store our API key on the server to make this work.
 Our endpoint accepted a POST request to turn on the device.
-We also integrated our server with `Littlebits API` to `subscribe` to events that occured on the cloudbit.
+We also integrated our server with `Littlebits API` to `subscribe` to events that occurred on the cloudbit.

-In this lesson we will take a look at the security implications of this service integration to see how our server isn't well protected against attacks.
+In this lesson, we will take a look at the security implications of this service integration to see how our server isn't well protected against attacks.

 ### Step 2: Key Penetration Testing Concepts
 `Penetration testing` is a special kind of `software testing` that evaluates the `attack surface` of an application for potential `software weaknesses` that if left unaddressed can lead to exploitable `vulnerabilities`.
 At the end of a penetration test, testers have more information about their product and more `assurance` that it will operate correctly in the real world.
 This section overviews the basics of testing.